hecmas/zkNotebook/README.md

 %TODO: Check how tsconfig works more properly
 %TODO: Elliptic curves over the projective space for efficiency?
 %TODO: Add interface for elements of extension field, instead of bigint[]
-%TODO: Implement proper polynomial long division
+%TODO: Implement real typescript project, with common interfaces